medmatix/DataSciCalc/README.md

 ## Motivation

 There are lots of calculators.
 There are even GUI based analytics tools.
-But a Data Science tool with a calculator paradigm is at best rare.
-My practice with SciPy/numpy and Matplotlib is an opportunity to play with the paradigm for application of data science functionality.
-Thugh simple, it is not envisioned as a toy app.
+Ease of use varies a lot.
+But a Data Science tool with an intuitive calculator paradigm is at best rare.
+My practice with SciPy/numpy, Pandas and Matplotlib is an opportunity to play with the paradigm for application of data science functionality.
+Though simple, it is not envisioned as a toy app.
 There are I think lots on opportunities for a quick pop-up solution in mono and bivaraiate situations.
 Lets see how it grows.
-Comments are encourages.
+Comments are encouraged.
 Enjoy.

 ## Realization:

-I have already practiced with Tkinter buidling a RPN Calculator, [SimpleCalc.](https://medmatix.github.io/SimpleCalc/) With this starting point the interface is re-worked to include various kinds of input, simple variable <entry>, sequence of python <List> oriented input and PANDAS dataframe oriented CSV file import input.
+As I noted, I have already practiced with Tkinter buidling a RPN Calculator, [SimpleCalc.](https://medmatix.github.io/SimpleCalc/) With this starting point the interface is re-worked to include various kinds of input, simple variable <entry>, sequence of python <List> oriented input and PANDAS dataframe oriented CSV file import input.
 From the the button and menu actions had to be revised to adapt actions to the kind of input targeted.

 Initially I made an [interface sketch](https://github.com/medmatix/DataSciCalc/blob/master/GUI%20Layout%20Notes%20page_8.pdf) on graph paper.